akinwilson/babl/README.md

 Often in various domains there is a standard dataset all ml engineers compare their state of the art models against to make the model comparisions fair.
 For question and answer that dataset is the SQuAD dataset.

-# Data
+## Data
 A dataset has been created from Wikipedia.
 - it contains questions (**x**) and their ground truth answers (**y**)
 - Alongside side these pairs (**x**, **y**), the dataset contains context **c** deemed relevant to answering the underlying question
 - i.e. Sample example ((**x**, **c**), **y**).

-# Experiment goal
+## Experiment

-- The goal of the experiment is to prove or disprove if providing the encoder of the network with the additional context **c** alongside the question **x** improves the overall performance of the generator (the component of the network that produces **y**)
+ALongside training and delopying the models, this library implements an experiment which, once conducted, shouls provide motivation as to how and why the [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) architecture was developed.
+The goal of the experiment is to prove or disprove if providing the encoder of the network with the additional context **c** alongside the question **x** improves the overall performance of the generator (the component of the network that produces **y**)

 - I.e. will the performance metrics improve, w.r.t the second model trained in dataset 2), if two models are fined tuned on two different datasets:
 1) Dataset: (**x**,**y**)
 2) Dataset: ([**x**,**c**],**y**)
 - Where we concatenate the question **x** with the context **c** in the latter dataset.

+# Todo 19 Jan 2025
+- [ ] locally train and query T5 model from the command line
+- [ ] retrieve bloom, LLaMA and BERT models and apply the same
+- [ ] develop the serving framework, using fastAPI.
+- [ ] Django full-stack (https://dev.to/documatic/build-a-chatbot-using-python-django-46hb) to allow for interaction with models, storing and retriewing of conversations
+- [ ] Write tests
+- [x] installable python package
+- [ ] Automated testing with GH actions